 To avoid this and to ensure you are getting real protection, it is best to buy your N95 masks directly from an approved supplier, and their own website.

 Aside from NIOSH approval, check the fit and feel of the mask.
 Go for a mask that is not loose and not too tight and that fits your face shape and size perfectly.
 Check and make sure that you are still able to breathe through the mask and if you wear eyeglasses, that the design can mitigate the fogging of your eyeglasses.

 N95 Respirator Precautions

 For people that have respiratory, cardiac, and other medical conditions that affect breathing, it is best to check with a healthcare provider before using an n95 respirator because it can make it more difficult to breathe.

 There are some models that have exhalation valves, like Bielcor B226 N95 Mask, that can help make breathing easier and reduce the heat build-up under the mask.
 This type of mask should not be used when sterile conditions are needed, such as in a medical setting.

-N95 respirators are single use, disposable masks.
-Discard masks after using and place it in a plastic bag before putting into the trash.
+N95 respirators are single-use, disposable masks.
+Discard masks after using them and place them in a plastic bag before putting them into the trash.
 Always wash your hands after handling used masks

 What N95 Mask To Use For COVID